Unable to power on the VM when I/O filters are enabled.

 Workaround:

-The above resolution is manually editing the storage policy of the VM at the ESxi host level.
+The workaround involves manually editing the storage policy of the virtual machine at the ESXi host level.